kumahq/kuma/README.md

 [![Slack](https://chat.kuma.io/badge.svg)](https://chat.kuma.io/)
 [![Twitter](https://img.shields.io/twitter/follow/KumaMesh.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=KumaMesh)

-Kuma is a modern enterprise-ready control plane for service mesh and microservices, on every cloud, in a single or multi-zone capacity, across both Kubernetes and VMs.
-Thanks to this universality, combined with native support for Envoy as its data plane proxy technology (but with no Envoy expertise required), Kuma provides modern L4-L7 service connectivity, discovery, security, observability, routing and more across any service on any platform, databases included.
+Kuma is a modern Envoy-based service mesh that can run on every cloud, in a single or multi-zone capacity, across both Kubernetes and VMs.
+Thanks to its broad universal workload support, combined with native support for Envoy as its data plane proxy technology (but with no Envoy expertise required), Kuma provides modern L4-L7 service connectivity, discovery, security, observability, routing and more across any service on any platform, databases included.

+Easy to use, with built-in service mesh policies for security, traffic control, discovery, observability and more, Kuma ships with an advanced multi-zone and multi-mesh support that automatically enables cross-zone communication across different clusters and clouds, and automatically propagates service mesh policies across the infrastructure.
+Kuma is currently being adopted by enterprise organization around the world to support distributed service meshes across the application teams, on both Kubernetes and VMs.

-Originally created by Kong, Kuma is today CNCF (Cloud Native Computing Foundation) Sandbox project and therefore available with the same openness and neutrality as every other CNCF project.
+Originally created and donated by Kong, Kuma is today CNCF (Cloud Native Computing Foundation) Sandbox project and therefore available with the same openness and neutrality as every other CNCF project.
 Kuma has been engineered to be both powerful yet simple to use, reducing the complexity of running a service mesh across every organization with very unique capabilities like multi-zone support, multi-mesh support, and a gradual and intuitive learning curve.

-Kuma runs today across mission-critical production environments across a large variety of industries, including telecommunications, financial services, e-commerce, travel and technology organizations.
 Users that require enterprise-level support for Kuma can explore the [enterprise offerings](https://kuma.io/enterprise/) available.

 Built by Envoy contributors at Kong 🦍.